-©2021 The Sage Group plc or its licensors.
-All rights reserved.
-Sage, Sage logos, and Sage product and service names mentioned herein are the trademarks of Sage Global Services Limited or its licensors.
+©2022 The Sage Group plc or its licensors.
+Sage, Sage logos, Sage product and service names mentioned herein are the trademarks of The Sage Group plc or its licensors.
 All other trademarks are the property of their respective owners.
+WF 1846480.